kazurayam/KatalonStudio_verify_if_a_brower_is_opened_by_a_windows_application/README.md

 Please note that both of `--remote-debugging-port` and `--user-data-dir` are required.
 You need to create the folder as the `--user-data-dir` before you start Chrome.

-I executed the shell script:
+I executed the following to make the shell script executable:

 ```
 $ chmod +x open_chrome_with_remotedebuggingport